-Ito City (Ito-shi) is large hot spring resort and the beach in Izu on the northeast corner of Izu Peninsula, facing Sagami Bay and Hatsushima Island on the Pacific Ocean.
-The landscape is hilly, and Its heavily indented coastline is a scenic area and you can enjoy fishing, surfing, diving.
+Ito City (Ito-shi) is a large hot spring resort and the beach in Izu on the northeast corner of Izu Peninsula, facing Sagami Bay and Hatsushima Island on the Pacific Ocean.
+The landscape is hilly, and Its heavily indented coastline is a scenic area where you can enjoy fishing, surfing, and diving.
 Orange picking place near and part of the city is actually within the Fuji-Hakone-Izu National Park.
-Its close proximity to Tokyo make it a very popular destination.
+Its close proximity to Tokyo makes it a very popular destination.

 Atagawa-onsen Hot Spring at Higashiizu town (Higashiizu-cho) in Kamo District (Kamo-gun), 30 min. by Izu-Kyuko Railways from Ito Station, is known for its abundant hot spring water.

 A port city with hot springs and natural beauty.